tadvi/vichart/README.md

 ## Example

-There is example of Vertical multibar chart.
+There is example of vertical multibar chart.
 It displays 3 section bars with additional line.
 Scale values for bars are on the left while line values are on the right.

 ![Vertical Multibar Chart](/screen.png)